07947613070

 Wedding couple being read the vows by the registrar as the guests watch on

-The Soho Room is small but large enough for your photographer to move around.
-I like to capture different angles, such as this wide shot of the couple having their vows.
+The Soho Room is intimate but large enough for your photographer to move around.
+I like to capture different angles, such as this wide shot of the couple during their wedding vows.

-It is the second most popular room in Westminster Council House and seats 14 guests with 6 standing.
+Soho is the second most popular room in Westminster Council House and seats 13 guests.
 Again, it is light and airy with a carved feature fireplace and stunning chandelier.
 The room is painted in a muted pale green.

 The Knightsbridge Room: